k98kurz/tapescript/language_spec.md

 - If `END_IF` is used instead of a closing parenthesis, it should be on its own line following the final statement of the conditional clause.
 - The type prefix of a value should be lowercase.
 If not, at least be consistent.
+- The opening bracket of a try...except block should be at the end of the line starting `OP_TRY`, and the closing bracket be on its own line following the statements in the block.
+If an `EXCEPT` block is specified, it should be on the same line as the closing bracket of the previous block.
+If `END_TRY` is used instead of a closing bracket, then it should be on its own line.
-- Brackets and parenthesis are recommended instead `END_DEF`/`END_IF`.
+- Brackets and parenthesis are recommended instead `END_DEF`/`END_IF`/`END_TRY`.
 Choose a single convention and be consistent.

 ## Ops